 What does the Operation Involve?

 The procedure is performed under local anaesthetic, which means that you stay awake throughout.
 There is a small injection around the nipple and then you will feel movement but no pain.
-The procedure will last 30-45 minutes and you will be able to leave the hospital shortly afterwards.
+The procedure will last around 30 minutes and you will be able to leave the clinic shortly afterwards.

 What Will the Aftercare Be?

 You will have a waterproof dressing on, which will allow you to shower immediately after the procedure.
-An appointment will be made for you to come back to the hospital the week after the procedure to have the dressing removed.
-At this stage, you may need some light gauze in your bra, or no dressing at all.
+An appointment will be made for you to come back to the clinic the week after the procedure to have the dressing removed.
+At this stage, you may need some light gauze, or no dressing at all.
 The sutures are all dissolvable and so there will be no need to have your stitches removed.
-You will be given contact details for the hospital and for Mr Staiano should you have any questions or concerns about your operation.
-There is 24 hour cover with a doctor available at all times, should you need any assistance or advice.
+You will be given contact details for Mr Staiano should you have any questions or concerns about your operation.

 The wound is normally healed after about 7 days and you should be able to swim after 2 weeks.
-It is best to avoid pressure on the nipple for 4 weeks after the surgery, so tight bras should be avoided.
+It is best to avoid pressure on the nipple for 4 weeks after the surgery.
 The scar usually heals very well, although it may be a little red for a few months.
 Occasionally scarring can cause the nipple to pull back and become inverted again, in which case the procedure may need to be repeated.

 If you have any questions about inverted nipple correction, or would like to book an appointment to see Mr Staiano, please call on 0121-270 2867 or fill in an online enquiry.
 We look forward to hearing from you.